LUDC-bioinformatics/SMC_MYOCD_splicing/README.md

 Smooth muscle cells from the human coronary artery were treated either with *Ad-CMV-null* or *Ad-CMV-MYOCD*, i.e. adenovirsuses that express nothing or myocardin under control of CMV promoter.
 There were 4 virus induced and 4 control samples.
 Timepoint: ~ 96h or 120h or 140h.
 They were RNA-Seq sequenced using Stranded Total RNA Library Prep kit.

-The raw sequecing data is stored in `201022_NB501805_0127_AHY7KCBGXG`.
+The raw sequencing data is stored in `201022_NB501805_0127_AHY7KCBGXG`.

-We want to test whether myocarding is a splicing regulator.
+We want to **test whether myocarding is a splicing regulator**.
 To that end, we look for splicing variation in several genes that are over-expressed by viral transduction of myocarding.